-Breast Implant Exchange in Tampa, FL
+Breast Implant Exchange in Tampa, FL and Atlanta, GA

 Over time, women desire to have their breast implants exchanged.
 While breast implant revision procedures are sometimes required due to leaking implants or hardening of the implant (capsular contracture), more often it is performed in order to change the cup size or the type of implant that was used in the original surgery.

 Breast implant exchange is similar to breast augmentation surgery.
 Anesthesia is administered and surgical incisions are made in the breasts.
 The site of these incisions is usually in the same place as it was for the original surgery or it may depend on the implant, your goals, and the doctor’s recommendations.
 Since the pocket for the implant is already in place, implant exchange surgery tends to be easier than the original augmentation procedure and have a shorter recovery time as well.